ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

   - Only observe a subset of total YLDs within our simulation.
 While we can calculate YLDs averted between scenarios, we cannot accurately calculate percent reduction in all-cause YLDs or DALYs relative to baseline because we do not model YLDs due to all causes at baseline.

   - Causes us to overestimate impact of a death averted in our simulation.
-Death averted some number of YLLs averted, but really this person should then start accruing YLDs overtime, which will decrease the number of DALYs averted relative to baseline.
+An averted death in the alterantive relative to baseline scenario result in some number of YLLs averted, but really this person should then start accruing YLDs overtime, which will decrease the number of DALYs averted relative to baseline.

 Proposal
 --------------